 Toronto: Over 1000 attended the three day Easter Conference, with a notable number of young people present.
-Eight brethren participated – D. Alves, J. Baker, T. Baker, N. Crawford, M. Derksen, E. Higgins, H. Paisley, and J. Smith.
+Brethren J. Baker, T. Baker, N. Crawford, M. Derksen, E. Higgins, H. Paisley, and J. Smith participated.
 The ministry was felt to be rich and profitable.
 At least two professed, a man of 22 and a young woman of 20, both with parents in two Toronto assemblies.
 This crowned the conference and we thank God.

 Victoria Road: Over the past several months, the assembly had appreciated visits from E. Miller, L. Langfeld, D. Booth, M. McLeod, L. Steers, B. Owen, and F. Krauss.